SXNPYN/CoBreeder_for_GhostWolves/README.md

   - Integer specifying the relative weight to place on pairwise relatedness when performing multi-objective optimisation.
 - `weight_prio`
   - Integer specifying the relative weight to place on priority values when performing multi-objective optimisation.
-- `total_individuals`
-  - Minimum number of individuals to allocate to a solution.
 - `pr_threshold`
   - Threshold for the scaled pairwise relatedness permitted in a pairing (0 by default).
   - Value not included.